kuru0004/mens_tennis_outcomes/README.md

 <img src="images/feature_eng_applies_to_each_record.png" height=80%, width=80%, alt="Expunge Extra Data" align="middle"><br> <b>Figure 3:</b> Eliminate Data Inaccessible <i>a priori</i>
 </p>

 This process is completed in Figure 4.
-The values populating the first row are the avearge (mean) values from the remaining and are now associated with the target ("Win or Loss" column) in the first row.
+The values populating the first row are the average (mean) values from the remaining and are now associated with the target ("Win or Loss" column) in the first row.
 The process illustrated in Figures 2-4 is repeated for each observation in the data, namely replacing match features for each player in each match with data from that player's previous year of matches.

 <p align="center">
 <img src="images/result_exmpl_of_feature_eng.png" height=85%, width=85%, alt="Expunge Extra Data" align="middle"><br> <b>Figure 4:</b> Generate New Feature Values Based on Previous Player Data